 How to Price a Wedding Cake

-Wedding cakes come in all shapes and sizes, so it can be challenging to estimate their average cost.
+Wedding cakes come in all shapes and sizes, so the prices can vary.
 However, there are a few factors that will consistently affect the total cost of your wedding cake.
 These include:

 - Raw ingredients